A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Role of XAI on Security Issues of Cross Layer aspects

 \subsubsection{Added cost of Using XAI}

-There are several management tasks bundled together in the ZSM \gls{MD}, such as the domain data collection services, domain analytics services, domain intelligence services, domain orchestration services, and domain control services \cite{ benzaid2020ai}.
-Additional channel bandwidth to communicate explanations generated about domain intelligent services and data collection services must be looped into domain analytics of each MD so that any changes required in domain control and orchestration are properly executed.
+Several management tasks are bundled together in the ZSM \gls{MD}, such as domain data collection services, domain analytics services, domain intelligence services, domain orchestration services, and domain control services \cite{ benzaid2020ai}.
+Additional channel bandwidth to communicate explanations generated about domain intelligent services and data collection services must be looped into the domain analytics of each MD so that any changes required in domain control and orchestration are adequately executed.
 GPU and CPU computational power for XAI will also be an added cost.
-Furthermore, generated domain-specific explanations will have to be stored in each domain data service, while cross-domain explanations will be stored in standard data services calling for additional storage and caching space.
-Overall, the existing architecture can be conveniently adapted to explanation-based analytics with minimal compromises.
+Furthermore, generated domain-specific explanations must be stored in each domain data service.
+In contrast, cross-domain explanations will be stored in standard data services, calling for additional storage and caching space.
+The existing architecture can be conveniently adapted to explanation-based analytics with minimal compromises.